binkley/kotlin-rational/README.md

 An immutable, infinite-precision `FloatingBigRational` and `FixedBigRational` (ratio, fraction) class for Kotlin.

-*DISCLAIMER* This code has not been vetted by a mathematician in the way in which the JDK's `BigDecimal` has been.
+*DISCLAIMER* This code has not been vetted by a mathematician in the way that the JDK's `BigDecimal` has been.
 It is a pleasure project, not a reviewed scientific library.

 There are two versions, `FloatingBigRational` and `FixedBigRational`, providing pseudo-IEEE 754 and purely finite versions, respectively.